 I am a media effects scholar.
 My research focuses on the effects of using multiple media simultaneously (multiscreening and synced advertising) on information processing and message effectiveness.
+A bibliometric study published in 2021 identified me as the no. 1 contributing author to the media multitasking literature.
 In 2020, I was granted the Mary Alice Shaver Promising Professor award of the American Academy of Advertising.

 I am an Assistant Professor of Advertising at the Hubbard School of Journalism and Mass Communication, University of Minnesota – Twin Cities.
 My work has appeared in Journal of Advertising, International Journal of Advertising, Communication Methods & Measures, Human Communication Research, Internet Research, Journal of Broadcasting & Electronic Media, Cyberpsychology, Behavior, & Social Networking, Journalism & Mass Communication Quarterly, and Journal of Marketing Communications among others.
 I make use of different methods (e.g., experiments, surveys, media diaries, content analyses, meta-analyses, eye-tracking).
 I have experience with both the fixed eye-tracker and the mobile eye-tracker (glasses).